 This one-week course is comprised of interactive lectures.
 The course starts with an introduction and overview of NATO intelligence, following the four steps in the NATO intelligence cycle.
 The last day of the course focuses on NATO current issues, deficiencies, and transition plans, including a VTC Q&A session with J2/SHAPE.

-This course will facilitate a holistic general understanding of most aspects of NATO Intelligence
+This course will facilitate a holistic general understanding of most aspects of NATO Intelligence.
+This is a pre-requisite for N3-147.

 You are encouraged to complete the following ADL modules provided by the ACT LMS prior to attending the course.